Information We May Collect

 - To develop and promote new products and services, and to improve or modify our existing products and services.

-- To analyse and improve the safety and security of our products and services.
+- To analyze and improve the safety and security of our products and services.

 - To deliver any other services you have requested.